broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 * We have found that ubiquitously expressed genes appear insensitive to the effects of distal enhancers.
 For completeness, this code calculates the ABC score for all genes and flags ubiquitously expressed genes.
 * The size of candidate enhancer elements is important.
 For example, if two candidate regions are merged, then the ABC score of the merged region will be approximately the sum of the ABC scores for each individual region.
 * In our testing the ABC model typically predicts on average ~3 distal enhancers per expressed gene.
 If you run the model on a cell type and find a large deviation from this number (say <2 or > ~4.5) this may mean the ABC model is not well calibrated in the cell type.
 Typical remedies are to use quantile normalization, scale Hi-C or to lower/raise the cutoff on the ABC score.

+## Contact
+Please submit a github issue if you experience and issues/bugs.
+Or you may contact Joseph Nasser at jnasser@broadinstitute.org directly.

 ## Citation